Medical Devices — United States

 Certification Process

-1. Determine product risk classification and clarify the corresponding market access path.
+Confirm product risk classification and clarify the applicable access path and compliance requirements.

-4. Submit corresponding access applications according to product classification: Class I exempted products can be legally marketed after completing registration; most Class II products need to submit 510(k) Premarket Notification to prove substantial equivalence to a legally marketed predicate device; Class III high-risk products need to submit PMA Premarket Approval applications and provide complete clinical evidence.
+Submit corresponding access applications according to product classification: Exempt Class I products can directly go through the product listing process; most Class II products submit 510(k) pre-market notification to prove substantial equivalence to the legally marketed predicate device; Class III high-risk products submit PMA pre-market approval application and provide complete clinical evidence.